Caregiver Support and Education

-Through our program, we`ll send a Registered Nurse to your home to conduct a free caregiving assessment.
-This assessment involves you as the caregiver, and your loved one as the care recipient.
-Following the assessment, the nurse will make any necessary referrals for services, and provide educational materials and resources, hands-on training, and emotional support.
+Through our program, you'll speak with a Registered Nurse about your unique caregiving situation.
+She will make any necessary referrals for services, provide educational materials and resources, and offer emotional support.

 The Caregiver Education and Support Program:

-Caregivers who receive an assessment will also receive a Caregiver Training Manual, a 200- page guide written by Registered Nurses who have more than 35 years of home care experience.
+Caregivers may also receive our Caregiver Training Manual, a 200- page guide written by Registered Nurses who have more than 35 years of home care experience.
 The guide includes topics and links to additional resources ranging from nutrition and homemaking to medications and personal care.

 Caregivers can be family members, friends, neighbors anyone who devotes some of their time to providing care for those who can`t care for themselves.